tpwo/pyzet/README.md

     editor: /usr/bin/vim
     git: /usr/bin/git

-If you're on Linux, you can use the commands:
+If you're on Linux (or Git Bash on Windows), you can use the commands:

     mkdir -p ~/.config/pyzet
     pyzet sample-config > ~/.config/pyzet/pyzet.yaml